tisho/framer-templates/README.md

 ## A Note on Compatibility

 The presentation templates are fully compatible with Framer 3.
-Older versions are not supported, but you can still download the old, Framer 2 compatible version of the templates from here: [link to old templates].
+You can still download the old, Framer 2 compatible version of the templates from here: [Download Framer 2 Templates](http://tisho.co/framer-templates/legacy/framer-2-templates.zip).

 If you're upgrading from a Framer 2 template, everything should work as expected by just replacing the template file.
 If you've used the `config.template = { ... }` syntax to customize the appearance of your template, you should change it to `Framer.Config.template = { ... }`.